mihaiolteanu/vuiet/README.md

     that generator and set an mpv hook on exit.
 When the hook is called (mvp exists, track finished playing) call VUIET-PLAY again with the same generator.

+## Music Browser

+**vuiet-artist-info** *artist*

+    Display info about ARTIST in a new buffer.

+    p   play all the artist songs, sequentially. s   select and display info for a similar artist with ivy. l   visit the artist's lastfm page.

+**vuiet-artist-info-search** *artist*

+    Search ARTIST and display info about the selected item.
+    Similar to `vuiet-artist-info', but search for ARTIST on last.fm first and then let the user select one artist from the resulting list of artists.
+Vuiet then displays the info about the user selected artist.
+Useful if you don't know the exact name of the artist.

+**vuiet-tag-info** *tag*

+    Display info about TAG in a new buffer.

+**vuiet-loved-tracks-info** *(page 1) (n 50)*

+    Display N tracks from the user loved tracks in a new buffer.
+    If the user has more than N loved tracks, PAGE can be used to show the next PAGE * N tracks.

+    <enter>  On a song entry, plays that song only.
+    i        Display the next PAGE * N songs. u        Display the previous PAGE * N songs, if N > 1 s        Choose a song to play, with ivy.

+**vuiet-album-info** *artist album*

+    Display info about the ARTIST's ALBUM in a new buffer.

+    s   choose a song with ivy.
+    a   pick another album with ivy.
+    p   play all songs from the album. l   save lyrics for this album.

+**vuiet-album-info-search** *artist*

+    Search all albums from ARTIST and display the selected one.
+    The album is displayed in a dedicated buffer.
+See `vuiet-album-info' for details regarding the active keybindings inside this buffer.

 ## Player Interaction